earthly/website/blog/_posts/2020-10-08-the-world-deserves-better-builds.md

 We have partnered with [468 Capital](https://www.ft.com/content/b93d120e-5c04-458b-bfbc-b147e2e399fa), the fund of [Florian Leibert](https://www.linkedin.com/in/florianleibert/) (Mesosphere), as well as a number of creators of large developer ecosystems, such as [Spencer Kimball](https://www.linkedin.com/in/spencerwkimball/) (Cockroach Labs), [Olivier Pomel](https://www.linkedin.com/in/olivierpomel) (DataDog), [Mitch Wainer](https://www.linkedin.com/in/mitchwainer/) (DigitalOcean), [Matt Klein](https://www.linkedin.com/in/mattklein123/) (Envoy proxy), [Mirko Novakovic](https://www.linkedin.com/in/mirkonovakovic/) (Instana, [NewForge](https://newforge.de/)), [David Cramer](https://www.linkedin.com/in/dmcramer/) (Sentry.io), [Cristian Strat](https://www.linkedin.com/in/cristiangeorgestrat/) (head of trading platform Coinbase) and [David Aronchick](https://www.davidaronchick.com/) (Kubernetes, GKE).
 In addition, a number of institutional investors with deep experience in developer platforms have joined the round, including [Salil Deshpande](https://www.linkedin.com/in/salil/) of Bain Capital-backed fund [Uncorrelated Ventures](https://uncorrelated.com/), [Jeremy Levine](https://www.linkedin.com/in/jeremyl/) of [Bessemer Venture Partners](https://www.bvp.com/) and [Ed Roman](https://www.linkedin.com/in/ed-roman-19686/) of [Hack VC](https://hack-vc.com/).
 <!-- vale on -->

-## The general sentiment around builds
+## The General Sentiment Around Builds

 Since our initial product launch, we've talked to several engineers, build gurus and industry experts about traditional build tooling, and we discovered that nobody likes their build process.
 Builds are always a source of frustration one way or another.
 They're slow, brittle, too difficult to understand, inconsistent and difficult to iterate on.